Hakim family

-The Hakim family is a prominent family of Shiite Islam scholars from Najaf, Iraq who claim descent from the Islamic prophet Muhammad.
+The Hakim family is a prominent family of Shiite Islam scholars from Najaf, Iraq who claim descent from the Alids.
 They belong to a Tabatabaei branch whose scholarly involvement has revolved around Iraq for centuries.
 The family faced extensive persecution and executions at the hand of Saddam Hussein's government, yet it maintains a prominent role in Iraq and the Middle East.